Arkanosis/socksfinder/README.md

     user                     User which has modified pages to look for.

 Options:
+    --cooccurrences          Show the co-occurrences matrix instead of the page names.
     -h, --help               Show this screen.
     --threshold=<threshold>  Number of different contributors, 0 for all of them [default: 0].
     --version                Show version.